Professor Wendy Anderson

 Mapping Metaphor with the Historical Thesaurus (Twitter @MappingMetaphor)

-I currently supervise PhD and MPhil students in the areas of corpus linguistics, semantics, metaphor, lexicography and genre analysis.
+I currently supervise PhD and MPhil students mainly in the areas of corpus linguistics, semantics, metaphor, lexicography and genre analysis.
 Please contact me if you would like to discuss a proposal for postgraduate study within my areas of specialism.

 I teach on several Honours courses in the English Language and Linguistics subject area: Semantics and Pragmatics, Contemporary Issues in Semantics, Theories of Grammar, and Culture and English Language Teaching.
-In some years, I also teach the 'Meaning and Mind' and 'Children and Language' components of the Level 1 English Language course.
+In some years, I also teach the 'Meaning and Mind' and 'Children and Language' components of the Level 1 English Language and Linguistics course.